InfiniSynapse Complete Guide

 Predictive analytics — what will happen

 Predictive analytics estimates future outcomes from historical patterns.
 The methods are statistical (regression, time-series forecasting, ARIMA) or machine-learning (classification, gradient boosting, neural networks).
-The output is a probability or a forecasted value, never a certainty — calibration of expectations matters as much as the prediction itself.
+The output is a probability or a forecasted value, never a certainty — calibration matters as much as the prediction when you use predictive data analysis techniques.

 Example: A SaaS company trains a classifier on past trial-to-paid conversions and uses it to score new trial signups.
 High-scoring users are routed to a sales rep within 24 hours; low-scoring users go into an automated email sequence.